-Engine editor includes rich set of tools for scripting.
+Engine editor includes a rich set of tools for scripting.
 Following methods for scripting are supported: classic C# programming, C# scripts, visual workflow scripting, advanced object types creation capabilities.

-There is lighter way of scripting in the engine, which is called C# scripts.
+There is a lighter way of scripting in the engine, which is called C# scripts.
 It's significantly different from usual C# programming.
 Scripts have some advantages over C# programming: those are easier to read, easier to embed, and those require less programming skills.

 Here's the script's code.

 Engine editor supports visual programming of logic via Flow Graph Editor.
-It is a node editor, that allows to adjust interactions between objects visually.
+It is a node editor, that allows to adjust the interactions between objects visually.